Reviewing Your Insurance Estimate

 Once the roofing insurance claim gets approved, you will get a detailed estimate from your insurance company with partial payments for the repairs.
 When you receive these, please call us and we will schedule a time to go over the estimate and explain what should be replaced.

-Typically the insurance check is mailed separately and claims are paid in a two check process.
+usually the insurance check is mailed separately and claims are paid in a two check process.
 The first for the repairs and the second check is paid upon completion of the repairs.

 Frequently Asked Questions: